CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 Win10 is so ubiquitous that I have nothing interesting to say.
 It works just fine with all the drivers and peripherals and it comes preinstalled on most of the notebooks.
 We can say it is a winning OS in the desktop/notebook segment.
 In the enterprise world, Microsoft still has a firm grip with its Office suite.
 Blue-collar workers are just hooked to it like drug addicts even when there are good alternatives.
 But Windows lost completely in the server segment and shamefully in the smartphone segment.
 We "must" use it on notebooks because of the drivers, but it is slowly dying.
 I don't have any opinion of Win11.
-Microsoft "promised" that Win10 was the last version of Windows and that the number will last forever and be free.
+Microsoft "promised" that Win10 was the last version of Windows and that the number would last forever and be free.
 In the background, there will be minor and major updates.
 They broke their promise.
 I think nobody really loves Win11.
 It looks more like they are trying to push people away from Windows on purpose.

 ## Installing WSL2